 Growers - Packers - Dealers

-115 Pacific Avenue Salt Lake City, Utah Phone: 5-6890
+115 Pacific Avenue Salt Lake City, Utah

+Phone: 5-689 L. D. 30

 Agents for

 NORTHRUP, KING & CO.
 SEEDS

 FORMER RESIDENTS OF LOS ANGELES AND VICINITY

 Avoid Shipping and Handling Costs of

+PIANOS IN STORAGE

-MAKE COMPLETE ARRANGEMENTS QUICK-LY, EASILY AND PROFITABLY DISPOSE OF YOUR PIANO, MAIL COMPLETE DETAILS AND LOCATION FOR AN IMMEDIATE ESTIMATE.
+MAKE COMPLETE ARRANGEMENTS QUICK-LY, EASILY AND PROFITABLY DISPOSE OF YOUR PIANO.
+MAIL COMPLETE DETAILS AND LOCATION FOR AN IMMEDIATE ESTIMATE.

-IN STORAGE

-George Zaima LOS ANGELES 44, CALIF.
+George Zaima 11212 SOUTHWEST BLVD.
+LOS ANGELES 44, CALIF.

-Report Stories of Nisei GIs Counteracted Coast Bigotry LEGHORN, Italy - "Well deserved publicity of the achievements of the 442nd (Japanese American) Regimental Combat Team has served to counteract much of the bigotry and hoodlumism that has been expected upon the return of the Nise; to the West Coast," Melvin Harter, administrative assistant of the Church Federation of Los Angeles, wrote recently to Col. V. R. Miller, commanding officer of the 442nd.
-Mr. Harter, who formerly man- 442nd.
+port Stories of Nisei GIs bunteracted Coast Bigotry

+has served to counteract of the bigotry and hoodlumthat has been expected upon return of the Nisei to the Coast," Melvin Harter, ad-strative assistant of the trative assistant of ch Federation of Los Angeles, recently to Col. V. R. Mil-commanding officer of the

-Mr. Harter, who formerly managed the Aloba USO at Hattiesburg, Miss., during the 442nd's training period at nearby Camp Shelby, praised the 442nd for its achievements and assured the unit of the church federation's support of the Nisei.
-Mr. Harter noted that he was an "avid reader" of the Facific Citizen since the 442nd went overseas. seas.
+Harter, who formerly man-the Aloha USO at Hatties-, Miss., during the 442nd's ing period at nearby Camp by, praised the 442nd for its evements and assured the unit he church federation's support

+Harter noted that he was an reader" of the Pacific Citisince the 442nd went over-

-"You certainly have every reason to be proud of your men," he told Col. Miller.
+You certainly have every reato be proud of your men," he Col. Miller.

-He added that since the facts of the achievements of the 442nd
+e added that since the facts he achievements of the 442nd

-TEXACO

-SERVICE STATION

-1st South & West Temple

-Salt Lake City, Utah
+TEXACO SERVICE STATION 1st South & West Temple Salt Lake City, Utah

 Phone 3-0736 Quick Battery Recharge GAS AND OIL PARKING

-Tak Kusano Tats Masuda
+Tats Masuda ak Kusano

 HENRY Y. KASAI

 Special Agent 30 Years

 NEW YORK LIFE INS.
 CO.

-1845 -- 100 YEARS -- 1945

-A Mutual Company

-Assets Over 31/2 Billion Dollars

-301 Walker Bank Bldg.
-Salt Lake City, Utah Tele: 5-2841 or 3-6675

-overseas had been told to the peo-ple of the West Coast, anti-Nise incidents "have almost become a thing of the past."

-College Conference Postponed One Month

-LARAMIE, Wyo.-The Intermountain Intercollegiate conference originally scheduled to be held March 23-24 in Denver, Colorado, has been postponed until April 20-21, it was announced this week by Yoshiko Ito, publicity chairman.

-Nisei Girl Joins With Hilda Simms In Harmony Program

-CHICAGO-A Nisei girl joined with a noted Negro actress to participate in the first of a series of musical programs, "The People in Their Music," which was presented last week at the Parkway Community House in an attempt to foster interracial understanding and friendship in Chicago.
+1845 -- 100 YEARS - 1945 A Mutual Company Assets Over 31/2 Billion Dollars 301 Walker Bank Bldg.
+Salt Lake City, Utah Tele: 5-2841 or 3-6675 GHORN, Italy - "Well dedupublicity of the achieves of the 442nd (Japanese rican) Regimental Combat thing of the past." overseas had been told to the people of the West Coast, anti-Nisei incidents "have almost become a thing of the past."
+College Conference Postponed One Month LARAMIE, Wyo.-The Intermountain Intercollegiate conference originally scheduled to be held March 23-24 in Denver, Colorado, has been postponed until April 20-21, it was announced this week by Yoshiko Ito, publicity chairman. city chairman.
+Nisei Girl Joins With Hilda Simms In Harmony Program CHICAGO-A Nisei girl joined with a noted Negro actress to participate in the first of a series of musical programs, "The People in Their Music," which was presented last week at the Parkway Community House in an attempt to foster interregial understanding to foster interracial understanding and friendship in Chicago.

-Taking part in the initial program were Hilda Simms, young star of "Anna Lucasta," and Suzanne Tory, a Nisei girl who is the business manager of the community house.
+Taking part in the initial program were Hilda Simms, young star of "Anna Lucasta," and Suzanne Tory, a Nisei girl who is the business manager of the community house munity house.

 Portraits by . . .
 TERASHIMA STUDIO

-Phone 66 E, 4th So.
-St. 4-8261 Salt Lake City
+66 E. 4th So.
+St. Salt Lake City

 TOM HOSHIYAMA

 Agent for

 A. EDSEL CHRISTENSON REALTY CO.